ja88a/vrfs-go-merkletree/README.md

 ![Implemented Protocol Overview](./doc/assets/VRFS_overview-protocol_v1.png)

 Key principles:
-* The VRFS Service handles the creds/access to the [external] FS service
+* The VRFS service handles the creds/access to the [external] FS service
 * Files are directly uploaded to & downloaded from the FS service
 * VRFS retrieves the file hashes from the FS server, for building its Merkle Tree and store corresponding proofs